Overcoming Saturation in Density Ratio Estimation by Iterated Regularization: Conclusion and Future Work

 Our study contained four main parts: Part (a) extends state-of-the-art error bounds from kernel regression to density ratio estimation, leading to optimal, i.e., improvable, error rates in the case of square loss.
 The error rates suffer from saturation.
 Part (b) introduces iterated regularization for a large class of density ratio estimation methods, proving that saturation can be prevented.
 Part (c) empirically tests the iterated approaches for granting improvements in numerical datasets with known density ratio.
 Part (d) evaluates the performance of the iterated regularization in practical problems of ensemble learning in unsupervised domain adaptation.
 In all four parts of our study, clear advantages of the proposed approach could be identified.

 One important future aspect is parameter choice, especially under the requirement of reliable methods with theoretical error guarantees, since our approach introduces the number of iterations as a new parameter.
+We also plan to improve our (time-invariant) time-series domain adaptation using the time-dependent Bregman divergence approach of~\citet{Kim:23}.

+A reference implementation of the methods presented in this paper is available at: \href{https://github.com/lugruber/dre_iter_reg}{https://github.com/lugruber/dre\_iter\_reg}.